SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

 ..
 TODO: If and when Dave includes a section about this in the Guide,
     provide a link to the relevant section.
 Possibly link to Anna and Jacks guide too.

-``optional``
-    Apply this attribute to a protocol's property, method, or subscript members to indicate that a conforming type isn't required to implement those members.

-    You can apply the ``optional`` attribute only to protocols that are marked with the ``objc`` attribute.
-As a result, only class types can adopt and conform to a protocol that contains optional member requirements.
-    For more information about how to use the ``optional`` attribute and for guidance about how to access optional protocol members--- for example, when you're not sure whether a conforming type implements them--- see :ref:`Protocols_OptionalProtocolRequirements`.

-..
-TODO: Currently, you can't check for an optional initializer,
-    so we're leaving those out of the documentation, even though you can mark an initializer with the @optional attribute.
-It's still being decided by the compiler team.
-Update this section if they decide to make everything work properly for optional initializer requirements.

-``required``
-    Apply this attribute to a designated or convenience initializer of a class to indicate that every subclass must implement that initializer.

-    Required designated initializers must be implemented explicitly.
-    Required convenience initializers can be either implemented explicitly or inherited when the subclass directly implements all of the superclass’s designated initializers
-    (or when the subclass overrides the designated initializers with convenience initializers).

-..
-TODO: 'weak' is now a CS keyword.
-Probably need to find somewhere else to describe it.
-    If and when Dave includes a section about this in the Guide, provide a link to the relevant section.

-    ``weak``
-        The ``weak`` attribute is applied to a stored property, variable, or constant to indicate that the property, variable, or constant has a weak reference to the object stored as its value.
-The type of the property, variable, or constant must be an optional class type.
-Use the ``weak`` attribute to avoid strong reference cycles.

 .. _Attributes_DeclarationAttributesUsedByInterfaceBuilder: